arpitpaatni2007-jpg/CSF-assissgnment-4/docs/development.md

 This document outlines the complete development process used to create the portfolio website.

-## Initial Setup
+# Initial Setup
-Created a project folder inside VS Code.
+-Created a project folder inside VS Code.
-Added two main files: assignment4.html and assignment-4.css.
+-Added two main files: assignment4.html and assignment-4.css.
-Opened VS Code terminal and initialized Git:
+-Opened VS Code terminal and initialized Git:
-## HTML Structure
+# HTML Structure
 Built the page using semantic HTML elements such as:
 <header>
 <nav>
 <main>
 <section>
 <footer>
-Added:
+Added
 Hero introduction text
 User profile image
 About Me section